|Homepage:||Click to visit|

-- Applicants must have completed LAIS 221 Intensive Intermediate Spanish or a higher level LAIS course the semester prior to study abroad or test out of LAIS 221 by the time of the study abroad application in order to be eligible for semester or year study in Spain.
-Students who have been exempted from the LAIS requirement, for example, through the international baccalaureate or AP test, are required to take the Spanish on-line placement exam, http://globalstudio.richmond.edu/in-person-services/placement-test.html, no more than 2 months prior to the semester abroad deadline for the most accurate results.
+- Applicants must have completed LALIS 221 Intensive Intermediate Spanish or a higher level LALIS course the semester prior to study abroad or test out of LALIS 221 by the time of the study abroad application in order to be eligible for semester or year study in Spain.
+Students who have been exempted from the LALIS requirement, for example, through the international baccalaureate or AP test, are required to take the Spanish on-line placement exam, http://globalstudio.richmond.edu/in-person-services/placement-test.html, no more than 2 months prior to the semester abroad deadline for the most accurate results.
 Results from the on-line exam must be submitted to the Office of International Education.
 Robins School students who do not meet the language requirement, but have solid academic reasons to study in Spain, may petition the Associate Dean for International Business Programs for a waiver.

-Completion of at least two 300-level language courses (numbered 301-309) in LAIS for Spanish taught courses at the Pompeu in the "grado" program.
+Completion of at least two 300-level language courses (numbered 301-309) in LALIS for Spanish taught courses at the Pompeu in the "grado" program.

 LALIS Majors and minors